Skip to main content

 Low accuracy (4 of 18 factors)

-Bowdoin College has two supplemental essay prompts.
-Although both are technically optional, Bowdoin is one of the most competitive, academically rigorous small liberal arts colleges in the country, so we strongly encourage you to respond to both.
-College applications already give you only very limited room to share yourself with admissions officers, so you don’t want to voluntarily limit yourself even further by passing up these opportunities to share some additional information.
+Bowdoin College has one supplemental essay prompt.
+Although it’s technically optional, Bowdoin is one of the most competitive, academically rigorous small liberal arts colleges in the country, so we strongly encourage you to respond to it.
+College applications already give you only very limited room to share yourself with admissions officers, so you don’t want to voluntarily limit yourself even further by passing up an opportunity to share some additional information.

 If you’re thinking about leaving your response blank because you just aren’t sure what you want to say, that’s what we’re here for!
-In this post, we’ll break down both prompts, so that you know exactly what you need to do to write an engaging, personal, informative essay that will help you stand out in Bowdoin’s highly qualified applicant pool.
+In this post, we’ll break down the prompt, so that you know exactly what you need to do to write an engaging, personal, informative essay that will help you stand out in Bowdoin’s highly qualified applicant pool.

-Read these Bowdoin essay examples to inspire your writing.
+Read these Bowdoin essay examples written by real students to inspire your writing!

 Generations of students have found connection and meaning in Bowdoin’s “The Offer of the College,” written in 1906 by Bowdoin President William DeWitt Hyde.